Skip to main content

 Judicial and Associate Members in North Carolina.

-As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Rowan County District Court, under the leadership of Judge Beth Dixon.
-The project is designed to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.
+As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Rowan County District Court and Brunswick County District Court to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.

 Learn about the work and impact of the NCJFCJ in North Carolina